Clavaria fragilis: Distribution and habitat

-The species occurs throughout the Northern Hemisphere, in Europe, North America, and Asia.
+The species occurs throughout the Northern Hemisphere, in Europe (from July to October), Asia, and North America.
 In North America, it is more common east of the Rocky Mountains.
 It has also been recorded from Australia and South Africa.
 In 2006, it was reported from the Arctic zone of the Ural Mountains, in Russia.

 The fungus grows in woodland and in grassland on moist soil, and is presumed to be saprobic, rotting fallen leaf litter and dead grass stems.
 The fruit bodies tend to grow in groups, tufts or clusters.
 Although they can grow singly, they are typically inconspicuous unless in clusters.